basho/basho_docs/source/languages/en/riak/dev/references/http/HTTP-MapReduce.md

 group_by: "Query Operations"
 ---

-[[MapReduce]] is a generic way to query Riak by specifying inputs and constructing a set of map, reduce, and link phases through which data will flow.
+[[MapReduce|Using MapReduce]] is a generic way to query Riak by specifying inputs and constructing a set of map, reduce, and link phases through which data will flow.

 ## Request